PeterLuschny/Calendars.jl/README.md

 # Calendars, Conversions of Dates, Change of Calendars

-The package _Calendar_ provides a Julia implementation of six calendars and two day numbers:
+The package _Calendars.jl_ provides a Julia implementation of six calendars and two day numbers:

 | Enum | Acronym | Calendar  |
 | :-:  | :---:   |  :---     |